Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details

 "A leopard does not change his spots, or change his feeling that spots are rather a credit."

-The characteristic spots and rosettes of the leopard aid it in blending into the flora and shadows of their natural environment.
-This strategy works amazingly well, so much so that similar spot patterns appear on both predators and prey - several other great cats, fish, frogs, insects, and even, postulated by a few paleontologist, dinosaurs!
-Leopards in eastern Africa have circular rosettes, while their those in southern African have square rosettes!
-And if you really want to impress with your big cat knowledge, besides having a slightly different body type, the coats of the similarly colored jaguar frequently contain little black spots in their rosettes while leopard rosettes don't. 🐆
+If you hear a deep rasping, sawing coughing roar behind you, watch out!
+Very few have heard the distinctive sound of the usually silent leopard.
+Similar to lions, jaguars, and tigers, leopards can roar but can't purr.
+A ligament in their voice box allows more air to pass across the vocal cords creating a deeper sound and a wider range of tones.
+This tartan takes inspiration from the leopard's characteristic spots and rosettes which aid it in blending into the flora and shadows of their natural environment.
+This strategy works amazingly well, as similar spot patterns appear on both predators and prey - several other great cats, fish, frogs, insects, and even, postulated by a few paleontologist, dinosaurs!
+However, leopards in eastern Africa have circular rosettes, while their those in southern African have square rosettes!
+Jaguar's, in contrast, have a slightly different body type, and the coats of the similarly colored jaguar frequently contain little black spots in their rosettes while leopard rosettes do not! 🐆

 Designed by Carol A.L.
 Martin for the leopard (Panthera pardus), this tartan was inspired by the characteristic spots and rosettes of this big cat (and the leopard-like behavior of her black, panther-like housecat)!
 The designer notes: